The following Private Client practice note provides comprehensive and up to date legal information covering:

 FA 2019 contains significant changes to the capital gains tax (CGT) regime and the corporation tax on chargeable gains regime.
 With the stated aim of levelling the playing field for UK residents and non-UK residents on disposals of UK real property, FA 2019 rewrites a large part of the CGT legislation contained in the Taxation of Chargeable Gains Act 1992 (TCGA 1992).
 Historically, non-UK residents holding interests in UK real property were outside the scope of UK tax on capital gains.
 This changed with effect from 6 April 2013 when the annual tax on enveloped dwellings (ATED) CGT charge (ATED-related CGT) was introduced and again with effect from 6 April 2015 when non-resident CGT (NRCGT) was introduced in relation to disposals of UK residential property.

-FA 2019 brings disposals of UK non-residential property
+FA 2019 brings disposals of UK non-residential property within the charge to UK tax

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.